hotspotty/documentation/docs/intro.md

 ## Getting started

-If you're just starting out in the Helium ecosystem and have a few hotspots or want to become a hotspot owner we recommend the below guides:
+If you're just starting out in the Helium ecosystem and have a few hotspots or want to become a hotspot owner we recommend you start with the below guides:

 - [Understand your area and account verification](./getting-started/understand-your-area-and-account-verification.md)
 - [Add your HNT wallet](./getting-started/add-your-HNT-wallet.md)